Spawn of Azathoth: Publication history

 The second edition, published in 2005 for the 6th edition rules of Call of Cthulhu, is a 200-page softcover book with the original text and handouts supplemented by contributions from David Conyers, Don Coatar, Jeff Carey, and Steve Hatherley, additional illustrations by Mislet Michel, Andy Hopp, and Paul Carrick, and new cover art by Tom Sullivan.

 Reception

-In the November 1986 edition of White Dwarf (Issue #83), Peter Green thought the campaign "gets off to a nicely horrific start" and followed up with "enough horror here to send even the most hardened Investigator insance, and lots of good detective work is called for to piece the story together."
+In the November 1986 edition of White Dwarf (Issue #83), Peter Green thought the campaign "gets off to a nicely horrific start" and followed up with "enough horror here to send even the most hardened Investigator insane, and lots of good detective work is called for to piece the story together."
 However Green thought that compared to the well-received adventure Masks of Nyarlathotep, this boxed set contained much less material, and that "some useful pieces of information seem to have been overlooked."
 He concluded, "I came away feeling that although it had some nice ideas in there, it had not been developed as much as could have been.
 While the overall plot is good and most of its component adventures are interesting, it lacks the vital 'Oommph' which would have made it a classic adventure..."